 The installation of the pedestrian bridge would coincide with the Office of Sustainability and Environment Resource's Point of Rock Stream and Pond Retrofit project.
 The bridge will allow residents of the surrounding community to continue to have access over the modified stream and pond.
 Design for this project was funded in FY2020.
 Construction is scheduled in FY2021.

 This second phase of development will include construction of new facilities such as picnic shelters, basketball courts, tennis/pickle ball courts, converting natural grass Fields 4 & 5 into synthetic turf multipurpose fields with lighting, athletic field lighting for baseball Fields 3 & 6, playgrounds, volleyball courts, two restrooms, an amphitheater, paved hike/bike trail, landscaping, roads and parking lots.
 Project will also include replacement of existing (Phase I development) water vaults and valves, mister poles, water fountains, shelter/roadway/parking lot lights to LED, and trash cans.
 Additional phases will be determined in future CIP requests.
 Design for this project is scheduled to begin in FY2021, with construction in FY2023.

 Bikeways / Trails Program

-Development funding will provide recreational facilities not normally associated with the regular FCPS program such as a regulation size gym, recreation room, office and storage.
-Park School facilities generally are placed at elementary schools.
-FCPS is requesting Park School facilities for Sugarloaf Elementary School in FY2018.
-Costs for construction are estimated to be $800,000 for each Park School, based upon data provided by FCPS Staff.
+Park School facilities provide recreational facilities not normally associated with the regular FCPS program such as a regulation size gym, recreation room, office and storage and are generally placed at elementary schools.
+FCPS is requesting a Park School facility for the Rock Creek School site in FY2021 and the Brunswick Elementary School site in FY2023.
+These facilities is needed to accommodate the recreational needs of the Walkersville Community and the growing Brunswick Area Community.
+Costs for construction are based on per square footage costs data provided by FCPS Staff.